 If your son, daughter or other family member is showing signs of having a major drinking problem, it's time to get them sober again.
 While you might think that you are all alone in this struggle, that is the farthest thing from the truth.
 There are numerous families dealing with alcohol abuse every day.

-Regardless of how bad alcohol use has become, help is always available at our Asheville alcohol rehab center.
-Contact Legacy Freedom Treatment Centers today.
+Regardless of how bad alcohol use has become, help is always available at our Charlotte alcohol rehab center.
+Contact Freedom Detox Treatment Centers today.
 We are here to help them get back on track by offering alternative therapies that won't interfere with their schooling or work schedules.